hithaishree98/Chest_CT_Scan_Classification_with_ResNet50/README.md

 Classes: 4 chest-related conditions

 ### Conclusion
-This project demonstrates the efficacy of a ResNet50 architecture from scratch in classifying CT scan images for chest cancer detection.
+This project demonstrates the efficacy of a ResNet50 architecture from scratch in classifying CT scan images for lung cancer detection.
 The combination of residual learning, data augmentation, and regularization techniques makes it robust for real-world medical imaging tasks.